SHODAN: Analysis of themes

 Gillen however also expressed his belief that SHODAN was not insane, but instead a "Neitzchean [sic] Uber-frau character, a monster of her own making" in that her motions and motives were deliberate and represented the mindset of an ex-slave not wanting to be a victim again.
-However, Gillen felt SHODAN also reflected many of the ideas from Mary Shelly's book Frankenstein, in that she wants to become similar to her creators but at the same time playing God much like they had with her creation.
+However, Gillen felt SHODAN also reflected many of the ideas from Mary Shelley's book Frankenstein, in that she wants to become similar to her creators but at the same time playing God much like they had with her creation.
 He also pointed out how often he felt her femininity was emphasized in the game and how played into this theme, portraying her in his view as an "over-possessive mother demanding perfect loyalty and the lover who only wants a slave", elements he noted as common to female characters in pulp fiction.
 Gillen felt her femininity also played into an alluring aspect of her character he described as "the bitch", a representation of a woman as aggressive and demanding, "cold distant and untouchable" in a way that fit with her machine aspect.
 In this regard Gillen further comparing her relationship with the player in System Shock 2 to that of a domme with a submissive partner, something he also felt was reflected with the game's tagline that emphasized SHODAN did not need a body, as she had "yours".